Sustainable Agriculture Institute

 False citation is falsely citing a source or attributing work to a source from which the referenced material was not obtained.
 A simple example of this would be footnoting a paragraph and citing a work that was never utilized.

 False data is the fabrication or alteration of data to deliberately mislead.
 For example, changing data to get better experiment results is academic fraud.
-Professors and TAs in lab classes will often have strict guidelines for completion of labs and assignments.
+Professors and TAs in lab classes will often have strict guidelines for the completion of labs and assignments.
 Whenever in doubt about what may be considered academic fraud, consult immediately with the professor.

 Internet Resources are quickly becoming popular materials used in academic research.
 As more and more people gain access to computer technology, the number of websites devoted to academic pursuits is increasing dramatically.
 Many of these websites provide reliable information; however, others may not include well-documented research.
 If you rely on Internet resources for your research, please be sure to use the proper citation.